Precision Studies of QCD in the Low Energy Domain of the EIC: Science of far forward particle detection

 \paragraph{Proton detection:} Detecting the recoiling nucleons is important to cleanly establish the exclusivity of the reaction.
 It also makes it possible to reconstruct $t$ directly from the proton.
 Since the EIC reaches its highest luminosity with the most asymmetric beam energies (\textit{i.e.}, 5-10 GeV electrons colliding with hadrons at maximum energy), it is essential that the far-forward detection works optimally for high-energy protons.
 Here, the greatest challenge is to detect low-$p_T$ protons which stay within the beam envelope.
 This capability can be improved by using a secondary focus, which essentially provides full acceptance for $x>10^{-2}$, and significantly improves the low-$p_T$ acceptance for lower $x$.
 For lower proton beam energies, a secondary focus is still useful, although less crucial.
 However, at lower energies, high-$p_T$ protons will start experiencing losses in the apertures of the accelerator quadrupole magnets, leading to a reduced acceptance for detectors downstream of these magnets.
 Embedding a tracking detector, such as is envisioned with the B0 tracker in IP6, provides increased coverage of high-$p_{T}$ protons at the lower beam energies.
 This issue can be alleviated by using magnet technologies that allow for higher peak fields, which makes it possible to increase the apertures, but there are other technical constraints that could make this challenging, especially at IP6, and more study is needed to determine what level of improvement is possible.
 In conjunction with a secondary focus, this would further enhance the capabilities of the EIC to do transverse proton imaging.

 \paragraph{Determination of transverse momentum in exclusive reactions:} Another important consideration for exclusive reactions is reconstruction of $t$.
 In principle it can be done either by using the recoiling system detected in the far-forward detectors, or from the scattered electron and produced particle (charged meson or DVCS photon) detected in the central detector.
 There are advantages to both methods.
 For example, the former method is very straightforward, but requires a good understanding of the beam effects (e.g. angular divergence).
 Ideally one would want to be able to apply both, but this requires that the central detector can provide a sufficiently good $p_T$-resolution.
 This is a challenge for a tracker, but even more so for the EM calorimetry if one wants to be able to determine $t$ ($\Delta_\perp$) from the DVCS photon (or the photons from $\pi^0$ production).
-However, while such a dual capability is useful for protons, it becomes essential for ions, where the ability to determine $t$ from the ion is more limited and vanishes entirely when the ion is not detected (high A and low $p_T$).
+However, while such a dual capability is useful for protons, it becomes essential for ions, where the ability to determine $t$ from the ion is more limited and vanishes entirely when the ion is not detected (at high A and low $p_T$).
 Being able to determine $t$ from the DVCS photon would thus greatly enhance the ability to do transverse imaging of ions.
+One should note, however, that even if $t$ is reconstructed from the DVCS photon, the proton still needs to be tagged in the far forward detectors for exclusivity, and low-$p_T$ acceptance would still remain very important.